Polish foreign minister signs diplomatic note to Germany on WW2 reparations | Law-Order

 - Poland

-The Polish Foreign Minister Zbigniew Rau has signed a diplomatic note to Germany concerning reparations for World War Two, he said on Monday, formalizing Poland's demand for compensation.
+Polish Foreign Minister Zbigniew Rau has signed a diplomatic note to Germany concerning reparations for World War Two, he said on Monday, formalizing Poland's demand for compensation ahead of a visit by Berlin's top diplomat.
 The move comes after Poland's ruling nationalists last month estimated Germany owed the country 6.2 trillion zlotys ($1.26 trillion).
 Germany, Poland's biggest trade partner, has said all financial claims linked to the war had been settled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)